PiyushiAnand/new_ilab_sdg/examples/bns/README.md

-# Synthetic Question-Answer Generation over Wikipedia Documents
+# Synthetic Query Generation over BNS Documents

-This notebook demonstrates how to use the `sdg` package to generate synthetic question-answer pairs using Kannada Wikipedia with Granite 3.3 2B as the teacher model.
-Since Granite 3.3 2B doesn't support Kannada we translate the wikipedia documents to English, generate question-answer pairs in English and translated the generated question-answer pairs back to Kannada.
+This notebook demonstrates how to use the `sdg` package to generate synthetic queries using English BNS documents with Granite 3.3 2B as the teacher model.
+Since Granite 3.3 2B doesn't support Kannada we translate the generated queries from English to Kannada.
 We will use [IndicTrans v2 translation model](https://github.com/AI4Bharat/IndicTrans2/tree/main/huggingface_interface) for the same.

 ## Table of Contents
 - [Overview](#overview)